This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Situated on the UNESCO-listed banks of the Danube River, the Hungarian Parliament is one of the finest examples of Gothic and Renaissance Revival architecture in the world.
 For me, it is up there with probably the 3 most beautiful buildings I’ve ever seen.
 Taj Mahal and Duomo di Milano being the other two.

 The 691-room building took 17 years to complete and it was finished in 1902.
 It is the 3rd largest parliament in the world and the largest building in all of Hungary.
 Not surprisingly it is one of the most popular landmarks in the city, attracting nearly 700,000 visitors every year.
+You can also tour the Hungarian Parliament inside, just remember to book tickets in advance.

-Although the Parliament looks fantastic from every angle, to see the whole building in its full glory, it is worth making your way to the riverbank on the Buda side.
 It looks especially impressive on a calm sunny day when the whole building is reflected in the water.
 Another great place to view the Parliament is Fisherman’s Bastion which just so happens to be situated on Castle Hill right across the river.

 10. St. Stephen’s Basilica